Outline of Iraq

 The following outline is provided as an overview of and topical guide to Iraq:

 Iraq – sovereign country located in Western Asia.
-Iraq spans most of the northwestern end of the Zagros mountain range, the eastern part of the Syrian Desert and the northern part of the Arabian Desert.
+It spans most of the northwestern end of the Zagros mountain range, the eastern part of the Syrian Desert and the northern part of the Arabian Desert.
 It shares borders with Kuwait and Saudi Arabia to the south, Jordan to the west, Syria to the northwest, Turkey to the north, and Iran to the east.
 It has a very narrow section of coastline at Umm Qasr on the Persian Gulf.
 There are two major flowing rivers: the Tigris and the Euphrates.
 These provide Iraq with agriculturally capable land and contrast with the desert landscape that covers most of Western Asia.